Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Lab Evaluation

 \subsection{Experimental Setup}

 We evaluated the attack under controlled laboratory conditions, using a testbed composed of two PLC HomePlug Green PHY evaluation boards from Devolo (dLAN Green PHY eval board II)~\cite{devolo_devboards}.
 The boards were equipped with the same Qualcomm QCA7000 chips, as they are used for communication in EVs and DC high-power charging stations~\cite{qualcom_qca7k}.
-The two HPGP evaluation boards were connected via a 4~m long copper wire with two flex cores (2 $\times$ 1.5mm\textsuperscript{2}), one for the Control Pilot and one for Protective Earth, the same cable structure found in CCS charging cables.
+The two HPGP evaluation boards were connected via a 4~m long copper wire with two flex cores (2 $\times$ 1.5~mm\textsuperscript{2}), one for the Control Pilot and one for Protective Earth, the same cable structure found in CCS charging cables.
 The cable length corresponded roughly to the same length found at most DC rapid chargers.
-Each PLC modem was connected to a RaspberryPi via Ethernet, which acted as Electric Vehicle Communication Controller and (EVCC) and Supply Equipment Communication Controller (SECC).
+Each PLC modem was connected to a RaspberryPi via Ethernet, which mimicked the Electric Vehicle Communication Controller (EVCC) and Supply Equipment Communication Controller (SECC).
+The communication controllers are responsible for the higher-level communication (HLC).
+In our case, they ran IPerf, as described in the subsequent section.
+As such, any device that can handle the HLC would be suitable for this task.

 On the attacker side, we used a LimeSDR as the transmitter connected to a 1~W amplifier (Mini-Circuits ZX60-100VH+).
 We used GNURadio to operate the LimeSDR and emit the malicious attack signal.
 Our antenna was a low-cost solution composed of a balun (1:9) with a dipole made from two simple 24AWG copper wires.
-Our antenna was electrically-short for the frequency band, so we expect the attack to be even more effective with a dipole optimized for maximum gain (\( \frac{5}{4} \lambda \), where \( \lambda \) is the wavelength)~\cite{kraus2002antennas}.
+Our antenna was electrically-short (7~m) for the frequency band, so we expect the attack to be even more effective with a dipole optimized for maximum gain (\( \frac{5}{4} \lambda \), where \( \lambda \) is the wavelength)~\cite{kraus2002antennas}.
 The entire experimental setup is depicted in Figure~\ref{fig:experimental_setup}.